 NEW FULL LENGTH

-“blends Americana melodies with punchy post-punk swagger and a lyrical self-deprecation that channels the wit and attitude of Elvis Costello….
+““blends Americana melodies with punchy post-punk swagger and a lyrical self-deprecation that channels the wit and attitude of Elvis Costello….
 With hints of Bowie’s eclectic pop eccentricities and The Plimsouls’ rhythmic malleability, the track draws out his innate understanding of genre deconstruction and adaptation.”

 -BEATS PER MINUTE (UK)

-“this music is the balance between strong, subtle, unexpected, and sophisticated.”
+““this music is the balance between strong, subtle, unexpected, and sophisticated.”

-Mickelson offers fervently emotive vocals and melodic precision that reminds the ears of Steve Earle and Todd Snider. -GLIDE MAGAZINE
+“Mickelson offers fervently emotive vocals and melodic precision that reminds the ears of Steve Earle...

 MICKELSON Scott Mickelson is an artist/producer from San Francisco.
 His debut release Flickering was on the Grammy ballot for Best Folk Album and Best Roots Music Performance.
 His follow up full-length A Wondrous Life received great reviews in the US and abroad which led to his first European tour in 2019.
 He then produced the critically acclaimed Blanket The Homeless benefit compilation which included Grammy winner Fantastic Negrito.
 In 2020, Mickelson released Drowning In An Inflatable Pool to rave reviews in the U.S. and Europe.
-The first single, “Jagged Tooth” was accompanied by the fantastic animated video.
 In 2022, his single/video “UNarmed American” premiered on Americana U.K. and he was invited to play three nights at The Mavericks Festival in England.
 The full length Known To Be Unknown (April, 2022) featured the iconic track “UNarmed American”.
 In November, 2022 the band released “Only Grey Matter Boiling In My Head” which included the XTC’s Colin Moulding on bass.
-His current single “Jump Off The Earth”, accompanied by a groundbreaking video which includes uniquely styled AI animation.
-His six piece band hails from Swindon, England.
+Mickelson’s tenth full-length album If You Can’t Be Right, Be Loud. was released in Feb.
+15th to rave reviews.

 Mickelson continues to perform in the US, UK, Australia, Europe and Japan.
-Mickelson has appeared across the BBC, NPR Radio, Huffington Post, CBS Morning Show, No Depression, Glide Magazine, Paste Magazine, PopMatters, Alternative Press Magazine, San Francisco Chronicle, Mix Magazine, Heaven Magazine (NL), to name a few.
+His six piece band hails from Swindon, England.
+Mickelson has appeared across the BBC, NPR Radio, Huffington Post, CBS Morning Show, No Depression, Glide Magazine, Paste Magazine, PopMatters, Alternative Press Magazine, San Francisco Chronicle, Mix Magazine, Heaven Magazine (NL), Rhythms (AUS), to name a few.

 In the nineties, Fat Opie was managed by the legendary manager Elliot Roberts/Lookout Management (Neil Young, Tom Petty).
 While under contract in LA he had the opportunity to work side by side with Grammy arranger Jimmy Haskell (Steely Dan, Chicago, Simon & Garfunkel).
 At age seventeen he signed his first record deal with DSM Productions in NYC while playing infamous clubs like CBGB's.
 His colorful earlier years in NY included playing with Dave Van Ronk and receiving career guidance from Sid Bernstein (Beatles promoter).